 Dr. Joshua W. Walker is the President and CEO of the Japan Society in New York City and previously served from 2017 to 2019 as the Global Head of Strategic Initiatives and Japan in the Office of the President at Eurasia Group, the world’s leading political risk consultancy.

 Upgrade your inbox

-Receive the weekly email or subscribe for print and online access.
+Receive the weekly email for all the latest content.